 Many of the original adobes have been restored for visitors.
 The museum features many exhibits on army life and local history.
 The park offers a visitor’s center, campgrounds, restrooms, and picnic tables, so it’s an excellent opportunity for the family to learn and enjoy a picnic in the park.

 The Fort Tejon campground is available to groups any time of year except on Living History weekends.
 Located at the west end of the park, it offers stunning views of the surrounding mountains and wilderness.

 Battle demonstrations are held on the third Sunday of each month at 10:30 am and 1:30 pm.
 Mock battles are approximately 30 minutes in length.

-Fort Tejon Park is located 36 miles south of Bakersfield and 70 miles north of Los Angeles off the 5 freeway.
+Fort Tejon Park is located 36 miles south of Bakersfield and 70 miles north of Los Angeles.
 Special discounts are offered for group tours and overnight use of the park’s campground.
 Call ahead for information.

-Most of the park grounds are wheelchair accessible including buildings, exhibits, the visitor center, and the interpretive trail around the historic park grounds.
+Most park grounds are wheelchair accessible, including buildings, exhibits, visitor centers, and the interpretive trail around the historic park grounds.
 Fort Tejon is open daily from sunrise to sunset except on major holidays.

 The visitor center and historic buildings are open from 8:00 a.m. to 4:00 p.m.
 Fort Tejon park are 1.5 hours from Los Angeles, one hour from the San Fernando Valley, and two hours from Orange County.